Shilla or Silla

 Establishing Authority

 With unification, the cultural differences of Korea's various peoples blurred, leading to a more homogeneous culture throughout the land.
-Domestic tranquility reigned in the 700s, and the Silla Dynasty reached its cultural apex: a highly developed artistry and high-quality craftsmanship in metal, stone, and pottery, some of which can still be seen in and around Kyongju.
+Domestic tranquility reigned in the 700s, and the Shilla Dynasty reached its cultural apex: a highly developed artistry and high-quality craftsmanship in metal, stone, and pottery, some of which can still be seen in and around Kyongju.
 Buddhism gained a strong hold on all classes, and greatly influenced religious and governmental affairs.
 The spread of Confucianism, including the foundation of a Confucian university, gave rise to important rites.
-This was a time of great social and spiritual energy, when Silla grew as an intenational culture, reshaping what It received from China and funneling much of that to Japan.
+This was a time of great social and spiritual energy, when Shilla grew as an international culture, reshaping what It received from China and funneling much of that to Japan.

 Seokguram 1938